conductofcode/reinheitsgebot/considered_harmful/compilation.md

 sys     5m37.441s
 ```

-Come on, why does it take nowadays' computers still hours(!) to come to that conclusion?
+Why does it take nowadays' computers still hours(!) to come to that conclusion?

+It's not better if compilation only takes minutes, it's actually worse: That's too short to start something new, but long enough to interrupt your flow.

 ## Conclusion